chinamike65/hugo-tuolesi/content/book3/book3en.md

 The four adverse conditions of human beings are:

-a buddha has not come; to be born in uncivilized lands; to be deaf, dumb, and disabled or with incomplete faculties; to hold wrong views.
+A buddha has not come; Being born in uncivilized lands; to be deaf, dumb, and disabled or with incomplete faculties; to hold wrong views.

 174